 VIDD labs utilize microbiology, biochemistry, and molecular and cellular biology methods to investigate the fundamental mechanisms underlying the pathobiology of infectious diseases.
 The goals of this basic science approach are to learn the key concepts of how the immune system works, how pathogens cause disease and to find ways of alleviating disease burden through preventive, diagnostic and therapeutic modalities including vaccine and drug development.

 Computational biologists and biostatisticians accelerate our understanding of infectious diseases and public health via computational, statistical and mathematical modeling methods.
 We are home to the HIV Vaccine Trials Network (HVTN), the world’s largest clinical trials network for the development and testing of an HIV vaccine, and the Statistical Center for HIV/AIDS Research & Prevention (SCHARP).

 A crucial and distinctive component of VIDD is the use of clinical research to reduce human infectious disease burden.
 Our faculty tackle this goal from many avenues: treatment, prevention, intervention and diagnostics.
 Many VIDD faculty also hold joint appointments with UW Medicine and SCCA and are involved in a number of clinical trials aimed at finding efficacious treatments and prevention strategies for diseases.

-VIDD research spans the globe, with laboratory, clinical and field sites in Africa, Asia and Europe.
-The Division has specific initiatives in Uganda, China and the Republic of South Africa to advance the understanding of infection-related cancers and infectious diseases that affect high-risk populations in these regions.
+VIDD research spans the globe, with laboratory, clinical and field sites in the Americas, Africa, Asia and Europe.
+The division has specific initiatives in Uganda, China and the Republic of South Africa to advance the understanding of infection-related cancers and infectious diseases that affect high-risk populations in these regions.